Socratic Cards: Pro Edition

 How?
 This five minute video takes you through the basics of the Pro Edition.
 (And it includes more examples of Socratic Cards.)

-Order now (US Only)
+Order now

-Meaningful Conversation Edition and Pro Edition—in poker sized cards—shipping now.
+Standard Edition and Pro Edition—in poker sized cards—shipping now.

-Socratic Cards — Meaningful Conversation Edition
+Socratic Cards — Standard Edition

 50 cards with Socratic questions.